jruels/fun-istio/labs/05-multi/index.md

 # Deploy multi-tier application
-This lab shows you how to build and deploy a simple, multi-tier web application using Kubernetes.
+This lab shows you how to build, deploy and manage a simple, multi-tier web application using Kubernetes.

 We will be deploying the guestbook demo application which is made up of Redis master, Redis slave, and guestbook frontend.
+After successfully deploying we will update the application and then rollback to the previous version.

 ## Start up Redis Master
 The guestbook application uses Redis to store its data.
 It writes data to a Redis master instance and reads data from multiple Redis slave instances.